Wrapped Asset

 Comparing asset types:

-Native assets simpler; wrapped assets enable cross-chain use.
+Native assets are simpler; wrapped assets enable cross-chain use.

 Wrapped Asset Risks